Blackfeather: History

 Despite their success internal frictions escalated and there were further line-up changes.
-By August 1971 the line-up was Neale, Robinson, Harry Brus (ex-Dave Miller Set, Jeff St John's Copperwine) on bass guitar and Steve Webb on drums.
+By August 1971 the line-up was Johns, Robinson, Harry Brus (ex-Dave Miller Set, Jeff St John's Copperwine) on bass guitar and Steve Webb on drums.
 Johns and Robinson parted ways and each fronted their own version of Blackfeather.
 Their former manager, Peter Conyngham of Nova Agency, had registered the Blackfeather name and thus owned its rights.
 He favoured the Johns-led variety with Jim Penson on drums, Warren Ward on bass guitar, Paul Wylde on piano and Alex "Zac" Zytnick (ex Tamam Shud) on lead guitar.
 The Robinson-led group included Brus and Webb; they struggled on as a trio for a short time before disbanding.
 Robinson worked with a studio group, Duck, in 1972 and then issued a solo album, Pity for the Victim (1974).
 He retired from performing in the 1980s and became a teacher and composer.

 In early 1972 Blackfeather with Johns, Ward and Wylde were joined by Billy Taylor (ex Flake) on lead guitar.
 With Gil Matthews (of Billy Thorpe and the Aztecs) guesting on drums they recorded a new song called "Boppin' the Blues" (July 1972).
 It became a number-one hit in Australia in October for four weeks.
 In September of that year a four-piece line-up of Johns, Ward, Wylde and Greg Sheehan on drums were recorded live at Melbourne Town Hall and the Q Club for the second Blackfeather album, Boppin' the Blues.
 It was produced by Howard Gable and released in December 1972.
 McFarlane noticed they "relied on dominant boogie-woogie piano as a substitute for guitar."

 Wylde quit at the end of 1972; he was replaced by two guitarists, Lindsay Wells (ex-Healing Force) and Tim Piper, which returned Blackfeather to the harder, guitar-based style of the Robinson-era group.
 They performed at the second Sunbury Pop Festival in January 1973.
 The set was released in the following year as another live album, Live!
 (Sunbury).
 A track, "I'm Gonna Love You", appeared on Mushroom Records' inaugural release, the triple-album, Sunbury 1973 – The Great Australian Rock Festival (April 1973).
 The third Blackfeather single, "Slippin; & Sliddin'", a cover of Little Richard's track, was issued in February 1973; by which time Sheehan had quit and the group split in April.
-Johns briefly performed solo before joining former band mates Penson and Ward in Flake, which disbanded in late 1974.
+Johns briefly performed solo before joining former bandmates Penson and Ward in Flake, which disbanded in late 1974.